 If we look at regular-season wins, the Sixers’ number is 50.5.
 The over and under are both -110.
 They won 49 of 72 last year.
 Books expect a drop-off for them in this 82-game campaign.

 The Nets come in at 56.5.
 Both sides are -110

 The Knicks over under was 41.5 with both sides at -110.
 But they moved to 42.5 early Tuesday morning.

 FanDuel Sportsbook has another way to play

-FanDuel Sportsbook is offering NJ bettors a refreshing new concept with the Sixers in a group of three other teams that do not include the Nets or Bucks.
+FanDuel in NJ is offering bettors a refreshing new concept with the Sixers in a group of three other teams that do not include the Nets or Bucks.

 Most regular-season wins:

 This would have been won by the Suns last year.

 Knicks bettors may observe a tease, as they are -132 to make the playoffs compared to -150 elsewhere.
 That’s the grey area in which laying the juice may become playable.